aarnphm/morph/docs/content/Design/MIS.md

 [@hoffman1995software].
 For instance, the symbol := is used for a multiple assignment statement and conditional rules follow the form $(c_1 \Rightarrow r_1 \mid c_2 \Rightarrow r_2 \mid \dots \mid c_n \Rightarrow r_n)$.

-The following table summarizes the primitive data types used by `tinymorph`.
+The following table summarizes the primitive data types used by `morph`.

 | **Data Type**  | **Notation**              | **Description**                                                                               |
 | -------------- | ------------------------- | --------------------------------------------------------------------------------------------- |